A Presidential Memoir, without a

 That Obasanjo, a rambunctious retired

-institutions are worth doing well, even if it means sacrificing a viable and
+institutions is worth doing well, even if it means sacrificing a viable and

 age-old component of the Nigerian state.